Dm foot care

 DM Foot Care: Expert Solutions for Healthy Feet

-The American Diabetes Association says 1 in 5 people with diabetes go to the hospital for foot issues1.
-This shows how vital foot care is for those with diabetes.
-By knowing common foot problems, following a daily care routine, and listening to experts, we can avoid big issues and stay mobile.
+The American Diabetes Association says 1 in 5 people with diabetes go to the hospital for dm foot care issues.
+This illustrates the importance of dm foot care for individuals with diabetes.
+By recognizing common DM foot care problems, following a daily consultation, and taking preventive measures, we can maintain mobility and stay mobile.

-• Diabetic foot problems account for 1 in 5 hospital visits for those with diabetes.
+• Diabetic dm foot care problems account for approximately 1 in 5 visits among individuals with diabetes.

 • Regular exercise can lower the risk of peripheral neuropathy, a common complication of diabetes.